 The Act limits such tax holidays to "Qualified Employers."
-Qualified Employers are private sector employers (both for profit and non-profit), as well as public higher
+Qualified Employers are private sector employers (both for profit and non-profit), as well as public higher education institutions (i.e., universities).
+Other federal, state and local government employers and governmental instrumentalities are excluded.
+Consequently, it appears that a non-profit that is also considered a government instrumentality will be able to take advantage of HIRE's provisions.

 The Act provides for automatic coverage unless an otherwise Qualified Employer opts out.
 The Internal Revenue Service (IRS) will develop a form for opting out.
 Participating Qualified Employers will not be eligible to concurrently receive WOTCs on wages paid to an otherwise "Qualified Employee" during a one-year period beginning on the employee's hiring date.
-WOTC4 provides private sector employers hiring workers from 12 targeted groups (e.g., veterans, disconnected youth) a federal tax credit of up to \$10,000 per employee.
+WOTC provides private sector employers hiring workers from 12 targeted groups (e.g., veterans, disconnected youth) a federal tax credit of up to \$10,000 per employee.
 While WOTC requires state agency certification and is often hard to qualify for, if an employee does qualify, the employer is likely to receive more generous credits than HIRE provides, particularly for its low-wage employees.